 Living accommodations are the responsibility of each student.
-A list of apartments and their amenities can be found at http://www.apartments.com.
-Motels convenient to the school are listed on the school website at www.iudmed.com.
+Motels convenient to the school are listed on the school website at https://iudmed.com/lodging/.
 Students wishing to share living accommodations shall be provided contact information for other students looking for a roommate.